tradingview/lightweight-charts/website/versioned_docs/version-3.8/android.md

 # Android wrapper

 :::note
-You can find the source code of the Lightweight Charts Android wrapper in [this repository](https://github.com/tradingview/lightweight-charts-android).
+You can find the source code of the Lightweight Charts™ Android wrapper in [this repository](https://github.com/tradingview/lightweight-charts-android).
 :::

-You can use Lightweight Charts inside an Android application.
-To use Lightweight Charts in that context, you can use our Android wrapper, which will allow you to interact with lightweight charts library, which will be rendered in a web view.
+You can use Lightweight Charts™ inside an Android application.
+To use Lightweight Charts™ in that context, you can use our Android wrapper, which will allow you to interact with Lightweight Charts™ library, which will be rendered in a web view.

 ## Installation